knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 * description Each device describes its abilites via the description topic.
 * intent Each intention to a device is sent via its provided intent topic.
 * status Each device describes its actual status via its specialized status topics.
 * event Each device provides all events via its specialied event topics.
+As there might be more events available than the mqtt broker is able to handle, all events are always covered within an array.
+Hence, there might be 0,1 or multiple events within one message.

 Tha language used within this project is [YAML].
 Hence, all you need to learn is how to publish and subscribe to MQTT and how to write YAML.